hail-is/hail/docs/HailExpressionLanguage.md

                         sa.homVarLOFs = gs.count(g.isHomVar && va.consequence == "LOF")
 ```

-This can also be used to calculate statistics from sample/variant annotations in `mapreduce`:
+This can also be used to calculate statistics from sample/variant annotations in `annotateglobal`:
 ```
     annotatevariants -c 'va.isSingleton = gs.count(g.isCalledNonRef) == 1'
     annotatesamples -c 'sa.callrate = gs.fraction(g.isNotCalled)'
-    mapreduce -c 'global.lowQualSamples = samples.count(sa.callrate < 0.95),
+    annotateglobal -c 'global.lowQualSamples = samples.count(sa.callrate < 0.95),
                   global.totalNSingleton = variants.count(va.isSingleton)'
 ```

+____

 ### Fraction

-`fraction` computes the ratio of the number of occurrences for which a boolean condition evaluates to `true`, divided by the total number of non-missing occurrences.
-The result is a floating-point value.
 ```
     <aggregable>.fraction( <Boolean expression> )
 ```

+`fraction` computes the ratio of the number of occurrences for which a boolean condition evaluates to `true`, divided by the total number of non-missing occurrences.

+The result of `fraction` is a `Double` (floating-point)

 **Examples:**